-All staff will complete online AllergyWise anaphylaxis training at the start of every new academic year.
+All staff will complete online AllergyWise anaphylaxis training biannually unless required in the meantime.
 Training is also available on an ad-hoc basis for any new members of staff.

 Training includes:

 - Knowing the common allergens and triggers of allergy. - Spotting the signs and symptoms of an allergic reaction and anaphylaxis. - Early recognition of symptoms is key, including knowing when to call for emergency services.